nats-io/nats-site/content/blog/event-enabling-the-internet-of-things-using-aws-lambda-nats-and-apcera.md

 `$ apc app create myfunction`

-The next step was to create a Dispatcher that would expose a URL through the APCERA HTTP(S) Routers and using the APCERA API spin up Job instances on demand based on the deployed function packages in response to requests against the URL.
+The next step was to create a Dispatcher that would expose a URL through the Apcera HTTP(S) Routers and using the Apcera API spin up Job instances on demand based on the deployed function packages in response to requests against the URL.
 As well as spinning jobs up on demand, I extended the Dispatcher to manage a simple pool of standby jobs to ensure near immediate availability of an execution environment for a function.

 Some new commands allowed me to manage the mapping of function packages through to function names against the Dispatcher URL.

 `$ apc-fn bind -p package::/sandbox.dean/myfunction -f myfunction`

-We now had a function &lambda; framework within APCERA with an HTTP API Gateway
+We now had a function &lambda; framework within Apcera with an HTTP API Gateway

 `$ curl http://lambda.apcera.demo.net/myfunction hello`